After 15 hours of research evaluating 75 products, we picked Wacoal Awareness Underwire Bra as our top choice.

 A good bra should be like a good boyfriend: supportive when needed, but not too clingy.
 Unfortunately, many bras are either tight to the point where you can’t breathe or too loose to offer any decent support.

 Frustrating, isn’t it?

 Ladies, we’ve got to do better!
-Wacoal bras are a great solution for your dilemna, especially if you pick the right Wacoal bra for your specific needs.
+Wacoal bras are a great solution, especially if you pick the right Wacoal bra for your specific needs.

 Here’s the deal: